 Play: You play a card when it's one of the free cards you get in step 2, or any time an ability specifically says that you're playing it.
+A card's

+Play an extra minion.

+Place a +1 power counter on it.

-A card's ability happens when you play it.
+ability happens when you play it.
 When cards are moved, placed, or returned, they're not being played, and their abilities don't happen.
 Return: This means that a card goes back where it came from.
 When a card returns from a base, discard attachments on that card.
 Special: Most abilities happen when you play a card.
 Special abilities happen at unusual times or in unusual ways.
 Special abilities might be on a card already in play or held in your hand.
 A card's ability will describe how it can be used.
+If you use a Special ability to play a card on your turn, it doesn't count as one of your free cards for that turn.

-Talent: This is an ability that the minion may use once during each of your turns, sort of like an extra action.
-You don't have to use it if you don't want to.
+Talent: This is an ability that the minion or action may use once during each of your turns, sort of like an extra action.